HarshGahlawat/Healthcare-prediction/README.md

 This project is developed for educational and academic purposes.

-there are 3 thing that are not being completed . so please make it by yourself .
+There are 3 thing that are not being completed .
+So please make it by yourself .